 Why does swiss cheese have holes?

-Swiss cheese develops its iconic holes as a result of the cheese-making process.
-In a nutshell, cheesemakers carefully add specific bacterial cultures that slowly releases carbon dioxide, making little pockets of air called “eyes” during the aging process.
+Swiss cheese develops its iconic holes as a result of the cheesemaking process.
+In a nutshell, cheesemakers carefully add specific bacterial cultures that slowly release carbon dioxide, making little pockets of air called "eyes” during the aging process.

 Must-try Wisconsin Swiss Cheeses

-Hook’s Cheese Company 1 Year Swiss: Julie and Tony Hook have been making Wisconsin cheese for over 35 years at Hook’s Cheese Company.
-This one-year swiss is a classic example of Wisconsin style swiss, with a mild, buttery flavor and smooth texture.
+Hook’s Cheese Company One Year Swiss: Julie and Tony Hook have been making Wisconsin cheese for over 40 years at Hook’s Cheese Company.
+Their One Year Swiss is a classic example of a Wisconsin-style swiss, with a mild, buttery flavor and smooth texture.

-Deppeler's Baby Swiss Cheese: This world-wide award-winner from Chalet Cheese Cooperative is made with whole milk, which lends a super creamy and buttery flavor.
-It’s also very meltable, so be sure to try it melted on a crusty baguette or draped atop roasted potatoes.
+Deppeler's Baby Swiss Cheese: This worldwide award winner from Chalet Cheese Cooperative is made with whole milk, which lends a super creamy and buttery flavor.
+It’s also very meltable, so be sure to try it melted on a crusty baguette or draped over roasted potatoes.

 Carr Valley Aged Swiss: Like most cheeses, as this swiss cheese ages it develops a deeper, more complex flavor.
 Carr Valley’s swiss is aged for two years, resulting in a robust and nutty cheese wonderful for snacking on its own or stacking atop dark rye bread.